When Sarah leaves, six months of training leaves with her.

 5 minutes if you paste a handbook.
 15 minutes if you connect Slack or Gmail.
 The brain ingests instantly when you paste; OAuth flows for chat tools take a couple minutes.
 Either way, you have your first AI rule running before your coffee gets cold.

 Three lines of defense.
 First, every cited fact in chat is clickable — the user (or you on review) can verify the source in one tap.
-Second, the weekly drift check auto-pauses any active rule that no longer matches reality and emails the owner.
+Second, the daily drift check auto-pauses any active rule that no longer matches reality and emails the owner.
 Third, when AI agents take destructive actions, admins approve in the queue before the action fires — never after.
 The brain self-corrects without you watching.

 Every chat turn surfaces which active rules and which facts informed the answer — visible inline, color-coded by source.
 Click any citation chip to see the original Slack message, ticket comment, or handbook paragraph with timestamp.
 If a rule applied, you'll see it.
 If no relevant rule existed, the AI says so rather than improvising.